 In order to build relationship capital, families must embrace the wish over the fear.
 And in my experience, the wish is always under the surface as the inverse of the expressed fear.
 Often, when I am talking with families and I hear their fears coming through, I stop the conversation and ask, “Where’s the wish?”
 With some reflective coaching they can reengage with the wish and discuss the behaviors that are associated with the wish versus the fear.
 In your wealth and transition planning process, I suggest embracing the principle of seeking the wish.

-Relationship capital is an outcome.
+Relationship capital is an outcome

-I believe that following the four guiding principles above can help to slowly build a reserve of goodwill in a family.
+I believe that following the 4 guiding principles above can help to slowly build a reserve of goodwill in a family.
 And what is the ultimate goal of developing such a robust portfolio of relationship capital?
 To be able to talk about anything!
 This might sound idealistic, but when there is relationship capital in play, communication capabilities are much more extensive, allowing the “anything” to include the full range of wealth planning topics and strategies, unfettered by constrained family dynamics.

-When your family brings relationship capital to the table in estate planning and asset transfer discussions with a financial adviser, I believe you may have a greater opportunity to leave a legacy of both monetary and emotional wealth to your loved ones.
+When your family brings relationship capital to the table in estate planning and asset transfer discussions with a financial advisor, I believe you may have a greater opportunity to leave a legacy of both monetary and emotional wealth to your loved ones.

 Next steps to consider